uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 - [x] Create main routes in app/routes/main.py
 - [x] Update app/__init__.py to use new route structure
 - [x] Fix model attributes for battle and cabal

+### 12. Character Classes
+- [x] Add new Chad classes to database initialization script
+- [x] Create placeholder images for new classes
+- [x] Balance stats for new character classes
+- [ ] Update class selection UI to display new classes
+- [ ] Add special abilities for each class

 ## Future Enhancements
 - [ ] Consider implementing offline playback capability